Wave-Play/robo.js/docosaurus/docs/advanced/plugins.md

 ## Creating Plugins 🛠️

 Developing a Robo plugin works in the same way as developing features for a Robo.
-Check out the [developing features](/developing-features) section for more details on how to develop a plugin.
+Check out the [overview section](/docs/basics/overview) for more details on how to develop a plugin.

 To create a new plugin project, run the following command: